Statehood Day

 There is no cost to register, but please RSVP below.

-Statehood Day is a joint effort among the Ohio History Connection, Heritage Ohio, the Ohio Academy of History, the Ohio Archaeological Council, the Ohio Local History Alliance, the Ohio Travel Association, the Capitol Square Review and Advisory Board, the Ohio Museums Association, Ohio Humanities, Preservation Ohio, the Ohio Genealogical Society, the Ohio Council for Social Studies, Ohio Historical Records Advisory Board, the Society of Ohio Archivists, the National Afro-American Museum and Cultural Center, and the America 250-Ohio Commission.
+Special thanks to the following organization for their Contributions: Heritage Ohio, the Ohio Academy of History, the Ohio Archaeological Council, the Ohio Local History Alliance, the Ohio Travel Association, the Capitol Square Review and Advisory Board, the Ohio Museums Association, Ohio Humanities, Preservation Ohio, the Ohio Genealogical Society, the Ohio Council for Social Studies, Ohio Historical Records Advisory Board, the Society of Ohio Archivists, the National Afro-American Museum and Cultural Center, and the America 250-Ohio Commission.

 Frequently Asked Questions